Conservation and restoration of insect specimens: Carding

 Carding is used when pinning would destroy too much of the specimen because its size is quite small.
 A triangular point is cut from acid free card to ensure best conservation practice because it comes in direct contact with the specimen.
 A pin is then driven through the broad side of the point for mounting.
 A soluble glue that can be removed with solvents when necessary is used to adhere the right side of the thorax of the specimen to the point opposite the pinned side.
 The point is sometimes bent to allow the specimen to present in the same position as normally pinned specimens.

 Wet specimen

 A wet specimen is a specimen preserved in fluid, often 70% alcohol.
-Specimens that would receive this preservation technique are usually soft-bodied, such as caterpillars, larva, and spiders because of their soft abdomens.
+Specimens that would receive this preservation technique are usually soft-bodied, such as caterpillars, larvae, and spiders because of their soft abdomens.
 This is done to minimize shriveling allowing the identifying characteristics to be preserved as true to life as possible.
 Hard-bodied insects may also be preserved temporarily in alcohol before pinning.